-The Kimono rugs collection by Marcel Zelmanovitch is an abstract homage to 19th-century Japanese etchings, drawing inspiration from the French Art movement of the Nabis, incepted by a group of young French artists active in Paris in 1888-1900.
-The Nabis included Pierre Bonnard, Édouard Vuillard - whose work Zelmanovitch found particularly inspiring - and Paul Sérusier amongst others.
+The Kimono rug collection by Marcel Zelmanovitch is an abstract homage to both 19th-century Japanese etchings and the French Art movement of the Nabis.
+Active in Paris from 1888-1900, the Nabis included Pierre Bonnard, Édouard Vuillard - whose work Zelmanovitch found particularly inspiring.
 Their avant-garde circle played a large part in the transition from impressionism and academic art to abstract art, symbolism, and other early movements of modernism.
 They believed that a work of art should not be limited to realism or a depiction of nature, but an interpretation of it, or a synthesis of metaphors and symbols created by the artist.

-With the Kimono collection, Zelmanovitch proposes a series of abstract interpretations of the highly expressive pauses and movements depicted in the Japanese etching representations of the Kabuki theatre actors.
+With the Kimono collection, Zelmanovitch proposes a series of abstract interpretations of the Japanese etching representations of the Kabuki theatre actors.
 A fine layering of weaves and colors conveys the sense of movement and evokes the Japanese calligraphic stroke.

 5% Silk | 95% Wool